cssconf/2018.cssconf.eu/contents/copy/home/cfs.md

 ## Call for Speakers

 Our Call for Speakers is open now.
-Submit your talk proposals until January 1st, 2018.
-Read more.
+Submit your talk proposals until January 1st, 2018. <a href="/call-for-speakers">Read more</a>.